wtsi-hgi/gatk-cwl-generator/README.md

 The version defaults to 3.5 and the default out directory is `/cwlscript_[VERSION]/`, where `[VERSION]` is the version of GATK you are using.

+This has been tested on versions 3.5-3.8 and generates files for version 4 (though some parameters are unknown and default to outputting a string).

-The cwl files will be outputted to `cwlfiles` and the JSON files given by the documentation to `jsonfolder`
+The cwl files will be outputted to `cwlfiles` and the JSON files given by the documentation to `jsonfolder`.

 ## Examples